-Romance scammers set out to steal your heart, in order to defraud you.
-They usually create fake online identities designed to quickly capture your attention and lure you in.
-Once they’ve gained your trust, often over several months, they use your newfound relationship to request you send them money or gifts.
-They may ask you for money to fix a non-existent health, travel or family problem or convince you to transfer assets into their name - using manipulative, psychologically controlling and deceitful tactics to succeed.
+Romance scammers set out to steal your heart in order to defraud you.
+They usually create fake online identities designed to lure you in.
+Once they’ve gained your trust, often investing several months of close contact, they use your newfound relationship to request that you send them money or gifts.
+They may plead with you, asking for cash to help with a non-existent health, travel or family problem, or ask you to transfer assets into their name – using manipulative, psychologically controlling and deceitful tactics to get what they want.

 If you (or someone you know) is a CommBank customer and has been targeted or lost money as a result of being scammed, call us immediately 24/7 on 13 2221.